Mykrobin/Virtualization-Xen-src/docs/misc/xenstore-paths.markdown

 [xen/include/public/io/xs\_wire.h][XSWIRE] for the XenStore wire protocol definition.

-#### ~/control/laptop-slate-mode = (""|"laptop"|"slate") [w]

-This is the PV laptop/slate mode control node.
-If the toolstack has provisioned a guest with the ACPI laptop/slate mode device then it can write the desired mode here to cause the guest to switch modes if necessary.
-The guest acknowledges a request by writing the empty string back to the control node.

-#### ~/control/feature-laptop-slate-mode = (""|"0"|"1") [w]

-This may be initialized to "" by the toolstack and may then be set to 0 or 1 by a guest to indicate whether it is capable or incapable, respectively, of responding to a mode value written to ~/control/laptop-slate-mode.

 ### Domain Controlled Paths

 #### ~/data/* [w]

 A domain writable path.
 Available for arbitrary domain use.

-#### ~/drivers/$INDEX = DISTRIBUTION [w]

-A domain may write information about installed PV drivers using paths of this form.

-#### ~/feature/hotplug/vif = ("0"|"1") [w]
-#### ~/feature/hotplug/vbd = ("0"|"1") [w]

-By setting these paths to "1" a guest can indicate to a toolstack that it is capable of responding immediately to instantiation of, respectively, new vif by bringing online a new PV network device or a new vbd by bringing online a new PV block device.
-If the guest sets this path to "0" then it is indicating that it is definitely unable to respond immediately and hence the toolstack should defer instantiaton to the next VM start.
-However, if the path is absent then the toolstack may attempt the operation.

-#### ~/attr/vif/$DEVID/name = STRING [w]

-A domain may write its internal 'friendly' name for a network device using this path using UTF-8 encoding.
-A toolstack or UI may use this for display purposes.
-No particular meaning should be inferred from the name.

-#### ~/attr/vif/$DEVID/mac/$INDEX = MAC_ADDRESS [w]

-Paths of this form may be written by the guest to indicate MAC addresses it is currently using.
-These may be multicast or unicast addresses.
-For any of the paths the value of $INDEX is arbitrary.
-The values written are primarily for display purposes and must not be used for packet filtering or routing purposes.

-#### ~/attr/vif/$DEVID/ipv4/$INDEX = IPV4_ADDRESS [w]
-#### ~/attr/vif/$DEVID/ipv6/$INDEX = IPV6_ADDRESS [w]

-Paths of this form may be written by the guest to indicate IP addresses in use by the stack bound to the network frontend.
-For any of the paths the value of $INDEX is arbitrary.
-The values written are primarily for display purposes and must not be used for packet filtering or routing purposes.
-A toolstack may attempt to use an address written in one of these paths to, for example, establish a VNC session to the guest (although clearly some level of trust is placed in the value supplied by the guest in this case).

 ### Paths private to the toolstack

 #### ~/device-model/$DOMID/state [w]

 Contains the status of the device models running on the domain.

-#### ~/device-model/$DOMID/backends/* [w]

-Backend types the device model is supporting.
-Each entry below backends is a directory which may contain further nodes specific to the backend type.
-The name of each backend directory is the same as the backend type (e.g. "qdisk").

 #### ~/libxl/$DOMID/qdisk-backend-pid [w]